jethronap/AsylumDataKU_website/analysis/UH/UH_analysis.md

 # Unknown Homeland cases EDA:

 Firstly, we had to get all the case summaries that were uploaded to the open website of the Danish Refugee Appeals Board (Flygtningenævnet) found [here](https://fln.dk/da/Praksis).
+The data were scraped by using the Python libraries *Beautifulsoup4* and *Selenium* on the **6th of June 2022**.

 After importing the scraped case summaries we got 9635 files with 5 columns each.
 The columns that were of interest were those that included:

 - Text of summaries.